Tripathi-Manjul/leetcode-dsa-practice/SlidingWindow/README.md

 ---

+## 🔍 When to Use Sliding Window

+Use the sliding window pattern when:
+- The problem involves **contiguous subarrays/substrings**.
+- You are asked to find the **maximum/minimum/target condition** in a subarray.
+- The input is a **linear structure** (string, array).
+- Brute force uses nested loops; you want to optimize to O(n).

 ## 📚 What is Sliding Window?

 A technique to reduce nested loops in problems involving substrings, subarrays, or contiguous sequences by maintaining a "window" over the input and moving it efficiently.